(taken from a manuscript written circa 1972)

 two honorary members and three minors.
 The membership in the club has been

 open to women as well from the very start.
-The rapid and spontaneous grown
+The rapid and spontaneous growth

 the club main interest has centered about the improvement of fish and game

-conditions, and working in close affiliation with Conservation Officers of the
+conditions, and working in close affiliation with Conservation Officers in the

 area.
 Fish, especially bass and trout, have been stocked in various